 Buying food and supplies, getting around, the smells and scenery, social expectations, and local lingo will all be different.
 Frankly, you will feel like you've landed on a different planet your first day off the plane.

 Moving from the Lower 48 to the Bush is truly a cross-cultural experience.
 This is like moving overseas in many ways.
+That is one reason that candidates with Peace Corps experience, or other successful situations where they have adjusted to another culture, are highly prized.
 We aren't trying to discourage you.
 Quite the opposite.
 But, we do want to help you make informed decisions.
 It's better for all concerned in the long run.

-The vast majority of district interview teams will not lie to you.
-They don't want to replace you at Christmas, and have a vested interest in making you successful in their schools.
-If you ask the right questions about the village they are considering you for, you most often get an honest, candid answer.
+Be aware that the vast majority of district interview teams will not lie to you.
+They don't want to replace you at Christmas, and they definitely have a vested interest in making you successful in their schools.
+If you ask the right questions about the village they are considering you for, you most often will get an honest, candid answer.

 How do you become an informed candidate in the eyes of the school districts?

 The instructional issues facing Bush teachers vary greatly from